b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Again.
 This may look like a lot of work to do, but don't freak out, do it one point at a time, look at the instructions (they are pretty precise on purpose).

+### Exercise 3 {#sec:compare_contin_data_ex3}

+Let's cool down after the last two demanding exercises.

+In this task I want you to write the function `getPValUnpairedTest(v1::Vector{<:Real}, v2::Vector{<:Real})::Float64`.
+The function accepts two vectors runs an unpaired test and returns the p-value.

+The function should check the:

+1) normality (`Pg.normality`), and
+2) homogeneity of variance (`Htests.FlingerTest`)

+assumptions.

+If both the assumptions hold then run `Htests.EqualVarianceTTest`.

+If only normality assumption holds then the `Htests.UnequalVarianceTTest`.

+Otherwise run `Htests.MannWhitneyUTest`.

 ## Solutions - Comparisons of Continuous Data  {#sec:compare_contin_data_exercises_solutions}

 In this sub-chapter you will find exemplary solutions to the exercises from the